 Here are some pros and cons of an open auction that you should know:

-- No Deal Guarantee: If the floor price is too high and/or inventory is not relevant for the available demand partners, it can still go unsold.
-In such a case, publishers are advised to carefully evaluate the value of inventory before deploying it in the market.
+• No Pricing Guarantee: If the floor price is too high and/or inventory is not relevant for the available demand partners, it can still go unsold.
+Thus, eCPMs can fluctuate based on supply and demand.

-- Malicious Ads: In an open marketplace, your inventory is not only available to varied advertisers but also to attackers.
-They keep an eye on vulnerable inventories and push their malicious creatives once they get a chance.
-Pinpointing the source can be difficult, thanks to media arbitrage and transparency issues.
+• Higher Risk of Malicious Ads: Broader access increases exposure to questionable buyers like fraudsters.
+They keep an eye on vulnerable inventories to push their malicious creatives.
+And, pinpointing the source can be difficult, due to media arbitrage and transparency issues.

 Private Marketplace Deals (PMP Deals)